tianshengs/tianshengs.github.io/ModelErrorPropagation.md

-# Global Digital Elevation Models, Model error Propagation and uncertainty
+# Global Digital Elevation Models, model error propagation and uncertainty
 This is a continuation of the [Kilimanjaro project](globalDigitalElevation.md).
-For the Kilimanjaro project, I showed the steps needed to model hydrology and channel networks of the Mt.
-Kilimanjaro in northern Tanzania in SAGA using SRTM data.
+For the Kilimanjaro project, I showed the steps needed to model hydrology and channel networks of the Mt.Kilimanjaro in northern Tanzania in SAGA using SRTM data.

 This week, I plan to model the hydrology and channel networks of **Bali and Lombok** islands, Indonesia.
 In this project, I plan to delve deeper into: